 The way to Enhance Energy Efficiency in Your Home

-If you have a home that you often find expensive to heat, then you need to do some energy efficient home improvements.
+For those who have a home that you regularly find expensive to warm, then you need to make a little bit of energy efficient home improvements.
 A home that’s energy efficient is economical in the long term and environmentally conscious.
 When you take measures to avoid air flows and enhance the insulation in the loft, cellar, and the walls; your home may stay warmer, and you remain comfortable throughout the chilly months.
-The measures you take to enhance energy efficiency particularly in an older home may provide you with numerous benefits than you understand.
+The measures you take to improve energy efficiency especially in an older home may provide you with numerous benefits than you know.

-When you enhance your house’s energy efficiency, your house becomes more comfortable to live in and uses less energy to warm and cool.
+When you improve your home’s energy efficiency, your home uses less energy to heat and cool and becomes more comfortable to live in.
 This is because the house will be better insulated against heat transfer and air leaks.
-A home that is poorly insulated sabotages the use of the heating system through the lack of insulation in the walls and also the attic and poorly fitted windows and doors that let in air.
-When you make efforts to correct these problems, you can improve the energy efficiency of your home thus saving money on your energy bills.
+A house that is badly insulated sabotages the use of the heating system through poorly fitted windows and doors and the lack of insulation in the walls and also the loft that let in air.
+When you make efforts to correct these difficulties, you can improve the energy efficiency of your property consequently save cash on your power bills.

 The best strategy you need to use to boost the energy efficiency in a house with energy efficient measures or in an older house will be to make diagnostic tests.
-The evaluations will reveal the places at home which are weak points in relation to energy efficiency.
-The tests show which areas the hot air is escaping through and evaluate how the home is sealed.
-The tests examine things such as the roofs, basements, the duct work, utilities and exterior wall cavities.
+The tests will reveal the areas in your home that are weak points with regards to energy efficiency.
+The evaluations show which places the hot air is escaping through and assess the way the home is sealed.
+The evaluations analyze things such as the roofs, cellars, the duct work, utilities and exterior wall cavities.

-You encounter heat loss in two ways, when your windows aren’t insulated.
+When your windows are not insulated; you encounter heat loss in two ways.
 The first way is if you have windows that are older which lose heat through the spaces or gaps around the window.
-The second way is the windows could be single glazed which lose the heat when it’s being transferred.
-To prevent further heat loss, you can repair or replace the windows which in turn enhances the comfort of your home.
-The second issue can be addressed by choosing to double or triple glaze the windows using heat reflecting glass or install polythene insulation to help reduce heat transfer and maintain the maximum amount of heat in your home.
-You can also take other measures like using heavy drapes across the windows in the cold months to reduce the heat loss to the outside.
+The next way is that the windows may be single glazed which lose the heat when it’s being transferred.
+You can fix or replace the windows which improve the comfort of your property to prevent further heat loss.
+The next issue can be addressed by selecting to double or triple glaze the windows or install polythene insulation to help preserve the maximum amount of heat in your home and reduce heat transfer.
+You may also take other measures like using heavy drapes across the windows in the cold months to reduce the heat loss to the exterior.

-You can use the same principles mentioned above to insulate glass doors if you have them in your home.
-Other simple techniques you can consider using are draft or weather stripping proofing to air seal your property.
+You’ll be able to make use of the same principles mentioned above to insulate glass doors in case you have them in your house.
+Other simple methods you can consider using are weather stripping or draft proofing to air seal your home.